 Stuttgart & Tübingen

 The capital of the state of Baden-Württemberg, Stuttgart is an industrial giant, headquarters of both Mercedes and Porsche.
 It's also a city of world-class museums and home to the acclaimed Stuttgart Ballet and Stuttgart State Opera.
-Its setting, surrounded by green hills with vineyards and orchards, is attractive, but the town isn't a serious contender for visitors when compared to Berlin or Munich.
+The town's setting, surrounded by green hills with vineyards and orchards, is attractive, but Stuttgart isn't a serious contender for visitors when compared to Berlin or Munich.
 If you can give Stuttgart a day, fine.
 If not, head at once to nearby Tübingen, the ancient university city on the upper Neckar that has been compared favorably to Heidelberg.
 It doesn't have Heidelberg's grandeur (or its hordes of visitors), but we prefer its youthful air, its tranquillity, and the quiet beauty of its half-timbered houses and alleyways.
-Don't worry about rushing around to see a lot of attractions -- just soak up the old-time atmosphere.
+Don't worry about rushing around to see a lot of attractions—just soak up the old-time atmosphere.

 Frankfurt is vibrant, dynamic, and flashy, earning it the dubious distinction of the most Americanized city in Germany, maybe in Europe.
 Come here for the glitz and excitement of a major world player on the financial scene and its thriving, modern, and international feeling, not for Romantic Road architecture.
 Our recommendation is to treat it as a center worthy of at least 2 days of your time (it has any number of attractions), rather than as a transit hub.
 For many visitors, Frankfurt is their introduction to Germany, in the way that New York is the entry to America for thousands.
 Like New York, Frankfurt is hardly typical of the country in which it sits, but that doesn't mean you can't have a good time here.
 It's very civilized and filled with artistic treasures -- in fact, the metropolis spends more per year on the arts than any other city in Europe.
 When not attending the ballet, a Frankfurter may be found slugging down a few jugs of apple wine in the open-air taverns of Sachsenhausen on the city's Left Bank.